Reviewing GigaCloud Technology (GCT) and Its Peers

 |2.70

-GigaCloud Technology presently has a consensus target price of $26.00, suggesting a potential upside of 337.71%.
-As a group, “Catalog & mail – order houses” companies have a potential upside of 27.41%.
-Given GigaCloud Technology’s stronger consensus rating and higher possible upside, equities analysts plainly believe GigaCloud Technology is more favorable than its rivals.
+GigaCloud Technology presently has a consensus target price of $26.00, indicating a potential upside of 367.63%.
+As a group, “Catalog & mail – order houses” companies have a potential upside of 45.00%.
+Given GigaCloud Technology’s stronger consensus rating and higher probable upside, equities research analysts clearly believe GigaCloud Technology is more favorable than its rivals.

 Profitability